 Meet Lexi Spivak.

-Lexi joined the KSPR News This Morning team in December of 2016 as a Multimedia Journalist.
+Lexi became the Ozarks Today Alert Center Anchor for KY3 and KSPR News in February of 2019.
+She joined the KSPR News team in December of 2016 as a Multi-Media Journalist.
 She was born and raised in the Chicagoland area.

 She started her broadcast career in Spokane, Washington as the Morning Producer & Coordinator and Morning Traffic Reporter for KREM News.

-While in Spokane, Lexi received a national Edward R. Murrow Award for Best Sports Reporting.
-She helped field produce the piece alongside one of the stations main anchors and a photojournalist.
-The story showed how one dedicated athlete trained at a local hotel pool, fighting numerous distractions and obstacles.
-What made the story incredible was not only the talented swimmer, but where her talents eventually took her.
-The small town girl from Northern Washington is one of the top swimmers in the nation and is currently training at UCLA.
+While in Spokane, Lexi was also part of the team that earned a national Edward R. Murrow Award for Best Sports Reporting.
+She helped field produce the piece alongside one of the station's main anchors and a photojournalist.
+The story showed how one dedicated swimmer trained at a local hotel pool, achieving national success while fighting numerous distractions and obstacles.

 Lexi herself is no stranger to the water.
 She was a member and captain of the University of Missouri Women's Swim and Dive Team from 2010 to 2014.
-She graduated from the Missouri School of Journalism with a Bachelor of Journalism.
-She reported, anchored, and produced for KOMU News during her time in Columbia.
+She graduated from the Missouri School of Journalism with a Bachelor of Journalism in 2014.
+She was a Reporter, Anchor, and Producer for KOMU News during her time in Columbia.

 Lexi still loves to swim when she is not in the newsroom.
-She also enjoys the outdoors and any activities she can do with her dog, Truman.
+She also enjoys the outdoors and any activities she can do with her dog, Truman, named after the Mizzou mascot.
 She loves spending her spare time with her parents, Joe and Shari, and her siblings.

 If you have any story ideas for Lexi, her email is firstname.lastname@example.org.
-You can also find her on Twitter via @LexiSpivakTV.
+You can also find her on Twitter or Instagram via @LexiSpivakTV.